pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 6. Choose `8am` in the **Trigger at Hour**.
 7. Set **Trigger at Minute** as `0`.

-This trigger will enable your workflow every morning at 8am.
+This trigger will enable your workflow every morning at 8 am.

 #### Create a table used to insert data